Joan Baez’s Weird Homage to Slavery

 Sher’s argument does not survive this analysis.

-Sher also expends considerable emphasis on the two boys who unambiguously stated that they saw Truscott and Harper cross the bridge on Harper’s bike.
+Sher expends considerable emphasis on the two boys who unambiguously stated that they saw Truscott and Harper cross the bridge on Harper’s bike.
 He does not list the number of people on the bridge who, when asked, said they did not see them cross the bridge.
-He accuses the police of giving disproportionate weight to these witnesses but I doubt that he is immune from the reciprocal accusation: that while emphasizing that Logan and Oats must be believed even though they were children, the other children (and at least one adult, Mrs. Geiger) should not be believed.
+He accuses the police of giving disproportionate weight to these witnesses but I doubt that he is immune from the reciprocal accusation: that while emphasizing that Logan and Oates must be believed even though they were children, the other children (and at least one adult, Mrs. Geiger) should not be believed.
 Logan commented that “you couldn’t miss” a kid on a bike with a girl on the handle bars going by.
 If he’s right, then they should not have been missed by the others on the bridge that night, but they were.

 More on the Testimonies.